 Component configuration screens are unique to each type of component.
-As an example, after adding a File Share activity to an operation, you double-click it to open its activity configuration screen, where you provide information such as the files you want to interact with and optional file schemas.
+As an example, after creating an instance of a File Share activity, you open its activity configuration screen and provide information such as the files you want to interact with and optional schemas.
 Some editors may be made up of multiple steps, requiring the user to step through the configuration, such the File Share activity editor:

 At the top of each activity configuration screen is a link to the configuration of the connection with which the activity is associated.
 To navigate to the connection configuration, click the name of the associated connection:

 Many screens also include the name the component you are configuring.
 Depending on the component you are configuring, the displayed name may automatically update based on the user-provided name for the component or associated operation.
 For other components, such as activities, the name may be static and indicate a specific type of component, such as Read for a File Share Read activity:

 On screens that have multiple configuration steps, the step numbers are displayed, with the current step number enlarged with a dark background:

 Once a step is configured, you can navigate to that step by clicking the step number.
 Steps that are navigable show an orange background when you hover over them and are clickable: